ACT Policing: Reporting historic sexual assault

-Disclaimer: The online form is only for sexual assaults that occurred more than six months ago.
+Disclaimer: This online form is only for sexual assaults that occurred more than six months ago.

 If you have been sexually assaulted, we encourage you to call police on 131 444, or visit a police station or hospital so your safety and health can be assessed as soon as possible.